andrewgould/robot/README.md

 # Robot
 This is the 5x5 grid robot demo that gets used as a coding test.
-This has been written for execution within Node.
+This has been written for execution within TypeScript.

-0,0 is the south west corner, i.e. we're dealing with the positive quadrant of a Cartesian plane.
+0,0 is the south-west corner, i.e., we're dealing with the positive quadrant of a Cartesian plane.

 ## Running it
-From your command line, run `node index.js`
+From your command line, run `npm start`

 ## Giving it directions
 `directions.txt` contains the directions on each line.